 Figure 1.
 Representation of the key concepts behind ultrasonic small scale flow reactors.
-Firstly, (a) the different phenomena associated with high and low frequency ultrasound, (b) the ultrasonic frequency (f) and the corresponding wavelength (λ) in water, (c) the cavitation bubble resonance size for low frequency ultrasound (20 kHz to 1 MHz) and (d) how the associated ultrasonic phenomena match the typical size range of micro and milli-reactor channels.
+Firstly, (a) the different phenomena associated with high and low frequency ultrasound, (b) the ultrasonic frequency (f) and the corresponding wavelength (λ) in water, (c) the cavitation bubble resonance size for low frequency ultrasound (20 kHz–1 MHz) and (d) how the associated ultrasonic phenomena match the typical size range of micro and milli-reactor channels.

 2. Physical mechanisms of ultrasound